-There may be situations where herbicides cannot be used e.g. near water or livestock.

-In such cases regular cutting can eventually give control but may take many years.
+In situations where herbicides are not approved for use or cannot be used (e.g., near water or livestock) regular cutting can eventually give control but may take many years to complete.

-Cut the individual stems at ground level e.g. with a knife, secateurs or shears.
-Collect the stems and dry them on a polythene sheet, or similar, to prevent rooting until they are dark brown before burning in situ if practical and will not cause a nuisance.
+Cut the individual stems at ground level e.g., with a knife, secateurs, or shears.
+Collect the stems and dry them on a polythene sheet (or similar material that will prevent rooting) until they are dark brown.
+Burn on site if practical and will not cause a nuisance.

-Where burning is not possible the cut stems can be placed fresh or dried in strong black polythene sacks to compost.
-To ensure that no live plant material escapes use two plastic sacks one inside the other.
+Where burning is not possible the cut stems can be placed fresh or dried in strong black polythene sacks to compost ensuring that no live plant material escapes.

-There is no longer any facility to dispose of Japanese Knotweed in landfill so every attempt to dispose of on site should be made.
+There is no longer any facility to dispose of Japanese Knotweed in landfill so every attempt to dispose of it on site should be made.
 For off-site disposal options contact Guernsey Waste Management on 221234 or recycle@gov.gg.